The Math of Warehouse Club Memberships

 The basic model: fee versus savings

-That low bar explains why memberships work for most regular shoppers.
-But "most" is not "you": if you live far from a warehouse, shop there three times a year, or find that bulk sizes go stale in your pantry, your effective savings rate is lower and the equation can flip.
+This is only a worked example.
+Your own comparable basket, travel cost and spoilage determine the answer: if you live far from a warehouse, shop there three times a year, or find that bulk sizes go stale in your pantry, your effective savings rate is lower and the equation can flip.
 Run your own figures in the calculator before deciding.

 The Executive membership break-even